-The long-term financial plan has been calculated using an inflationary figure of 1.3% per annum.
+The long-term financial plan has been calculated using an inflationary figure of 3% per annum and rounded to the nearest dollar.
 All other income and expense items remain equal.
 For the purposes of the budget, grant income remains at current levels.